admost/AMR/Android_Integration/README.md

 		if (value == AdMostAdListener.FAILED) {
 			// Failed
 		} else {
 			// if it is auto loaded then no need to call show.
-Show will automatically triggered.
+Show will be triggered automatically.
 			AD_INTERSTITIAL.show();
 		}
 	}